 Let Your Lawyer Handle Your Insurance Claims Process, Including Contact with the Other Party’s Insurance Company and Your Own Insurance Company’s Adjuster

 You should never have to deal with the other party’s insurance company.
 While you may need to speak briefly to your own insurance company—providing the facts surrounding the accident—before you can speak with an attorney, you should discuss your case with a Columbia car accident attorney as soon as possible.
 Once you have hired a lawyer, your lawyer can handle any communications that need to be made with the other party’s insurance company.
 Just like your own insurance company, the other driver’s insurer will want to pay as little as possible, and will want to argue that you were at fault for the accident.
 To be clear: let your lawyer deal with the other party’s insurance company.

 Once you have an experienced auto accident lawyer on your side, you can also let your lawyer handle communications with your own insurance company’s adjuster.
 An adjuster—even if she or he works for the insurance company through which you have a policy—is not an advocate for your best interests.

 Why You Want to Have an Insurance Company On Your Side

 While an auto insurance company will not be on your side or advocate for your rights the way a car accident lawyer in Clinton, SC can, it is still important to work with your insurance company.
-After a car accident in Columbia or Charleston, for instance, an insurance company can help you to understand how your premiums might rise following the crash and what steps you can take to lower your premiums, according to an article from MSN Money.
+After a car accident in Columbia or Charleston, for instance, an insurance company can help you to understand how your premiums might rise following the crash and what steps you can take to lower your premiums, according to this frequently asked question.